Ahmed-Gio6/AutomationExerciseWebSite-Manual-Automation-/README.md

 ---
 ✅ Features

-Automated UI Testing using TestNG
+⚙ Automated UI Testing using TestNG

-BDD-style scenarios using Cucumber
+🧾 BDD-style Scenarios implemented with Cucumber

-Screenshots captured automatically on test failure
+📸 Screenshots are captured automatically on test failure

-Allure Reports for advanced test results visualization
+📊 Allure Reports for rich and interactive test result visualization

-Well-structured folder hierarchy and readable code
+🗂 Clean Project Structure with readable and maintainable code

-Test cases report & bugs report provided
+🧪 Test Cases Report (Excel) & 🐞 Bugs Report (Excel) are included

 ---